lloydchang/PoliTwit1984-VSCode-API-Vault_Extension/README.md

 2. Enter the key name (e.g., "GITHUB_TOKEN")
 3. Enter the API key value
 4. Click "Store Key"
+5. The key name will sync across your VS Code instances

 ### Viewing Stored Keys
 - All your stored keys are automatically listed in the panel
 - Click "Show/Hide" next to any key to view its value
 - Click again to hide the value
+- Key names are synced, but values are stored securely in your local system keychain

 ### Deleting Keys
 - Click "Delete" next to any key you want to remove
 - Confirm the deletion when prompted
+- The deletion will sync across your VS Code instances

 ## Security

+API Vault uses a hybrid approach for maximum security and convenience:

+### Key Names (Synced)
+- Stored using VS Code's globalState
+- Synced across instances via Settings Sync
+- No sensitive information included

+### Key Values (Secure)
-API Vault uses VS Code's SecretStorage API to securely store your keys:
+- Stored using VS Code's SecretStorage API:
-- On macOS: Keys are stored in the system Keychain
+  - On macOS: System Keychain
-- On Windows: Keys are stored in the Windows Credential Manager
+  - On Windows: Windows Credential Manager
-- On Linux: Keys are stored in the system's secret service (libsecret)
+  - On Linux: System's secret service (libsecret)

-Your API keys are:
+- Never synced between instances
 - Encrypted at rest
-- Stored securely in your system's credential manager
-- Never stored in plain text
 - Only accessible within VS Code

 ## Commands